 The Second Edition contains a comprehensive discussion of new HIPAA enforcement actions, including the first State Attorney General enforcement action under the HITECH Act and the first impositions of civil money penalties and jail time for criminal actions under HIPAA.
-Health law practitioners need this treatise to:

 This treatise also is useful for e-health professionals, who will value its indispensable analysis and advice to help them avoid penalties and jail time; maximize the use of technology to increase efficiency, cut costs, and improve marketing; and complete e-health strategic transactions successfully.

 The 2014 Cumulative Supplement adds discussion of the following: Medicare and Medicaid reimbursement for telemedicine; HHS 2013 omnibus amendments to the HIPAA Privacy, Security, Enforcement, and Breach Notification Rules; FDA 2014 draft guidance on drug and biologic manufacturer regulatory obligations in the context of social media marketing: Fulfilling Regulatory Requirements for Postmarketing Submissions of Interactive Promotional Media for Prescription Human and Animal Drugs and Biologics; USPTO promulgated guidelines for determining subject matter eligibility in view of the Supreme Court’s holdings in Mayo Collaborative Servs. v.
 Prometheus Labs.
 Inc. and Association for Molecular Pathology v.
 Myriad Genetics, Inc.; FDASIA Health IT Report, published in April 2014, which applies to technologies hosted on a variety of platforms, including mobile, cloud-based, and installed products; examination of the Federation of State Medical Boards’ Model Policy on the Appropriate Use of Telemedicine Technologies in the Practice of Medicine and the obstacles it creates for physicians; and more.